RagtagOpen/freefrom-compensation-api/README.md

   "updated_at": "2019-08-02T16:36:09.933Z"
 }
 ```
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.
 If the Resource Category ID or state parameter are invalid, this endpoint will return a `400 Bad Request` response, along with an error message explaining what went wrong.

 #### PUT /resources/:id**